 The Benefits of Vitamin C in Skincare

 Vitamin C, also known as ascorbic acid, or l-ascorbic acid, is a water-soluble compound that offers several benefits for the skin.
-It has potent antioxidant properties which help to protect the skin from free radicals that come along with UV exposure which can damage the skin.
+It has potent antioxidant properties that help protect the skin from free radicals that are due to UV exposure which can damage the skin.

 Vitamin C also improves collagen synthesis.
 Vitamin C inhibits tyrosinase, an enzyme involved in melanin (pigment) production, so it can reduce the look of hyperpigmentation, dark spots, and uneven skin tone.
 Plus, it has anti-inflammatory and reparative properties.